PLIAN78/Comment-Section-Summery-Ai/README.md

 ##  How It Works

-1. User enters a YouTube video URL in the frontend.
+1. Users enters a YouTube video URL in the frontend.
 2. Frontend sends the URL to the backend via an API request.
 3. Backend uses the YouTube Data API v3 to fetch the video’s comments.
 4. Gemini 1.5 Flash processes the comments and generates: